folkertdev/reversible-debugger/bachelor-thesis/thesis.md

         = OtherSelections (Zipper (String, Value, Program Value))
         | OtherOffers (Zipper (String, Program Value))
     ```

-    We need to store the selection that has been made.
-The zipper contains the taken path as its central `a`, and the options before and after as the lists on either side.
+    The code above shows how the choices are stored.
+We need to remember which choice was made, and the order of the options is important.
+We use a `Zipper` to store the elements
+    in order and use the central `a` to store the choice that was made.

 3. Function applications